 Reducing the cost of building a PassivHaus

-7. Strategic Landscaping: Use landscaping to your advantage.
-Well-placed trees and shrubs can provide shade in the summer and allow sunlight during the winter, naturally regulating the temperature inside the house.
+7. Landscaping: Positioning of trees and shrubs can provide shade in the summer and allow sunlight during the winter, naturally regulating the temperature inside the house.

 Conclusion: